eu-waliston/Clock/README.md

 # Clock
- A  Clock with HTML, CSS and JS
+ An  Clock with HTML, CSS and JS